zmuda44/Traders_johns_react/README.md

   ## Notes:
   This project was originally a collaborative project.
 Please see link for original project repo. https://github.com/zmuda44/Traders-Johns-E-commerce-site-group-project

   Please note my contributions to the original project in both front-end and back-end.
 I have taken the original collaborative project and greatly improved functionality, added new features and restyled the website.

+  ## Improvements:
+  The list below are improvements done by me from the original collaborative project
+  - Restyled homepage to list all items by category in sections.
+When a category is chosen, the chosen category row updates accordingly.
+  - Added watched items functionality and ability to watch and unwatch products.
+This involved more complicated queries with include models through other models.
+  - Added functionality to query popular items based on number of watches and display on homepage and profile page.
+  - Added functionailty so that a user creating a product can upload an image.

   ## Website:
   https://traders-johns.onrender.com/